Skip to content

 }

-When you run terraform apply command. it destroys the existing file first, and then it will create new one.
+When you run terraform apply command.
+It destroys the existing file first, and then it will create a new one.

 terraform_default.png